If you want to save the environment and your bank balance one penny at a time, then follow these 10 greener than green money-saving tips.

 4. Ditch the dryer

 Sticking with your laundry, weather-permitting, hang your washing out to dry on the line to cut the costs associated with running your dryer.
-And if outside isn’t an option, try and set yourself up a DIY washing line indoors.
+And if the outdoors isn’t an option, try to set up a DIY washing line indoors.

 Food wastage is a huge problem.
 Now it’s a bigger issue in restaurants and supermarkets, but there are still ways you can do your bit to reduce what’s thrown in the bin too.